boyuanzhang62/bitcomp_lossless_example/README.md

 ./bitcomp_example -d /path/to/compressed/file
 ```

 Here, `/path/to/compressed/file` is the path to the file that you want to decompress.
+The decompressed file name is the input name + ".decompressed."

 ### Roundtrip Verification
 For a roundtrip process (compress and then decompress a file), and to verify the integrity and correctness of the process, use: